apache/ozone/hadoop-hdds/docs/content/design/leader-execution/leader-execution.md

 All request as executed parallel are batched and send as single request to other nodes.
 This helps improve performance over network with batching.

 ### Apply Transaction (via ratis at all nodes)
+With new flow as change,
-With new flow, all nodes during ratis apply transaction will just only update the DB for changes.
-There will be few specific action like snapshot creation of db, upgrade handling which will be done at node.
+- all nodes during ratis apply transaction will just only update the DB for changes.
-As change, there will not be any double buffer and all changes will be flushed to db immediately.
+- there will not be any double buffer and all changes will be flushed to db immediately.
+- there will be few specific action like snapshot creation of db, upgrade handling which will be done at node.

-## Design consideration
+## Description

 ### Index generation
 refer [index generation and usages](index-generation-usages.md)

-### Keep No-Cache for write operation
+### No-Cache for write operation

 In old flow, a key creation / updation is added to PartialTableCache, and cleanup happens when DoubleBuffer flushes DB changes.
 Since DB changes is done in batches, so a cache is maintained till flush of DB is completed.
 Cache is maintained so that OM can serve further request till flush is completed.

-This adds complexity during read for the keys, as it needs ensure to have latest data from cache or DB.
+This adds complexity during read for the keys, as it needs ensure to have the latest data from cache or DB.
 Since there can be parallel operation of adding keys to cache, removal from cache and flush to db, this induces bug to the code if this is not handled properly.

 For new flow, partial table cache is removed, and changes are visible as soon as changes are flushed to db.
-For this,
+For this to achieve,
 - granular locking for key operation to avoid parallel update till the existing operation completes.
 This avoids need of cache as data is available only after changes are persisted.
 - Double buffer operation removal for the flow, flush is done immediately before response is returned.
 This is no more needed as no need to serve next request as current reply is not done.
 - Bucket resource is handled in such a way that its visible only after db changes are flushed.
 This is required as quota is shared between different keys operating parallel.